Why are we here, and where are we going?

 Due to the extraordinary times we are now in, this programme has been postponed.
 We will share the new schedule when it is possible to do so.

-This Young People’s Programme will explore different perspectives of place, encourage conversations across different interest groups, and promote wellbeing and new connections in Cumbria, beginning with young people.
+This Young People’s Programme – originally planned for June 2020 and postponed until such time as it’s possible to host it – will explore different perspectives of place, encourage conversations across different interest groups, and promote wellbeing and new connections in Cumbria, beginning with young people.

 After a series of residencies, a group of young people will co-facilitate an event at Cumbria University’s Ambleside Campus to share their visions for a future that is sustainable and better for the environment, for individuals and for communities, and to broaden out the conversation.
 Come along and join in the conversation – save the date: June 24th.

 Bringing people together

 The core group for this programme will be made up of 12 young people aged 18-30 from a range of backgrounds and interest groups, including farming, tourism business, conservation, arts & creativity and health & wellbeing, and a few who aren’t yet sure where their path is taking them.
 They will join from different regions of Cumbria, bringing experience from rural and urban backgrounds, and from within and outside the National Park.
 The key is to have conversations that promote greater understanding of place, from more than one point of view, and an appreciation of a range of skills and values; sowing seeds for new ways of working together in a shared place, for the benefit of people and nature.